ESSEC Business School: ESSEC Behavioural Research Lab

-This institute is an interdisciplinary research platform which focusses on the study of human behaviour in a controlled environment.
-The study is mainly conducted in the fields such as behavioral marketing, behavioural management, behavioural and experimental economics.
+This institute is an interdisciplinary research platform which focuses on the study of human behaviour in a controlled environment.
+The study is mainly conducted in fields such as behavioral marketing, behavioural management, behavioural and experimental economics.

 Organisation and governance

 ESSEC is a non-profit organisation.
 Its management consists of a Director General (School Dean), assisted by its executive committee, made up in particular of the deans of programs, professors and research body.
 They report to the board, which administers the association, and is made up of two representatives of the Paris Ile-de-France CCI, a representative of the alumni association, and two qualified professionals.

-The supervisory board is made up of twenty-eight members, six representatives of the Paris Ile-de-France CCI, two members of the Institute Catholique de Paris, five former students, one member of the Confederation of SMEs, four students, five professors including the dean of the professors, two members of the administrative staff of the school, and three qualified professionals.
+The supervisory board is made up of twenty-eight members, six representatives of the Paris Ile-de-France CCI, two members of the Institute Catholique de Paris, five former students, one member of the Confederation of SMEs, four students, five professors, including the dean of the professors, two members of the administrative staff of the school, and three qualified professionals.

 The general assembly is the guarantor of the stability of the statutes of the association, and it is composed of the president of the CCI of Paris Île-de-France, a representative of the association of graduates, a representative of the Confederation of SMEs, the dean of professors, and the rector of the Catholic Institute of Paris (ICP).